 That means Wilfried Bony, Aleksandar Kolarov, Vincent Kompany, Eliaquim Mangala and Samir Nasri will all miss the last four clash.

-Manuel Pellegrini gave updates on the lay-offs in his pre-match press conference at City Football Academy on Tuesday afternoon and gave some positive news on the potential return date of the skipper.
+Manuel Pellegrini also gave updates on the lay-offs in his pre-match press conference at City Football Academy on Tuesday afternoon and gave some positive news on the potential return date of the skipper.

 “I don’t think Vincent will be out for six weeks – he will return in a couple of weeks.
 As I said in the last press conference, it’s very important how he improves in the next weeks.

 “Be sure we are doing all we can to review Vincent in different places with different doctors.
-I hope that know, for him also as he’s very sad not to play, I hope that now when he comes back he will be fit until the end of the season.”
+For him also, he’s very sad not to play, I hope that now when he comes back he will be fit until the end of the season.

 Opposition boss Roberto Martinez described this second leg as a “momentous day” for Everton.